-Do you know what your plumbing lines are made of?
+Have you ever wondered what your plumbing lines are made of?
 Many materials are used for the lines that run through homes in Edmonton—and not all of them are safe.
 Poly-B piping is one of those unsafe materials.
-If you're not sure whether you have Poly-B plumbing, now is the time to check.
-The sooner you know, the sooner you can schedule an appointment for Poly-B piping replacement in Edmonton.
+If you're not sure whether you have Poly-B plumbing infrastructure, now is the time to check.
+The sooner you know, the sooner you can schedule an appointment for Poly-B replacement in Edmonton.

-Not all types of plastic plumbing lines are bad for homes in Edmonton, and few materials are absolutely indestructible, but Poly-B piping is particularly problematic.
-In fact, it's so problem prone, that a series of class action lawsuits were filed against the manufacturers.
+Not all types of plastic plumbing lines are bad for properties in Edmonton, and few materials are absolutely indestructible, but Poly-B piping is particularly problematic.
+In fact, it's so problem-prone that a series of class action lawsuits were filed against the manufacturers.

-Poly-B—a.k.a. polybutylene piping—is a flexible plastic plumbing material that was used across Canada for water lines from the 1970s until the 1980s, and it's now known to be more vulnerable to leaks than other materials.
+Poly-B—also known as polybutylene piping—is a flexible plastic plumbing material that was used across Canada for water lines from the 1970s until the 1980s and is now known to be more vulnerable to leaks than other materials.
 It was originally approved for use by the Canadian Standards Association in potable water systems, with a stipulation that it should not be used for continuous circulating hot water lines.
 After its defects were discovered, it was removed from use and is no longer approved under current plumbing codes.

 During its decade of use, it was a popular material for residential plumbing systems.
 It's estimated that approximately 148,000 homes in Alberta have Poly-B pipes.
-The most commonly affected homes in Edmonton are those built from the mid-1970s to the mid-1980s.
-That means if your home is located in an older community, or had plumbing renovations done during that period of time, you may be at risk.
+The most commonly affected properties in Edmonton are those built from the mid-1970s to the mid-1980s.
+That means if your home is located in an older community or had plumbing renovations done during that period of time, you may be at risk.
 According to the Alberta government's report on Poly-B pipes, if your home was built before 1975 and has not had plumbing renovations since then, it's unlikely that your property will be affected by Poly-B plumbing.

 Poly-B pipes are flexible, light grey plastic lines that are typically fitted with copper, brass, aluminum or plastic fittings connecting the different sections of the line.
 In Edmonton and other parts of Alberta, it was more common to use copper or brass fittings.

 Along those grey pipes with copper fittings, you may also see markings printed on the side.
-Those markings are there to indicate the manufacturer's name, pressure rating, material designation, and other technical data.
-Sometimes, it's possible to confirm that your plastic lines are polybutylene by looking for two specific codes, “PB2110” and “CSA-B 137.8.”
-However, those codes are not always present on polybutylene plumbing lines.
+Those markings are there to indicate the manufacturer's name, pressure rating, material designation and other technical data.
+Sometimes, it's possible to confirm that your plastic lines are polybutylene by looking for two specific codes: “PB2110” and “CSA-B 137.8.”
+However, those codes are not always present on polybutylene pipes.

-If you find light grey plastic lines in your home that are secured with copper fittings, chances are it's probably polybutylene plumbing, even if those markings are not present.
-An Edmonton plumber is the best person to call in that situation.
-They'll confirm which material your lines are made of and let you know if you need Poly-B pipe replacement.
+If you find light grey plastic lines in your property that are secured with copper fittings, chances are it's probably polybutylene plumbing, even if those markings are not present.
+An Edmonton plumber is the best person to call in this situation.
+They'll confirm which material your lines are made out of and let you know if you need a Poly-B pipe replacement.

-The estimated lifespan for any polybutylene pipe is 10-15 years from the date of installation.
-That means every home in Edmonton with polybutylene plumbing is already far overdue for replacement.
-The risks for catastrophic failures will continue rising each minute.
-The sooner that you schedule an appointment for Poly-B piping replacement in Edmonton, the safer and more secure you'll be.
+The estimated lifespan for any polybutylene pipe is about 10 to 15 years from the date of installation.
+That means every home in Edmonton with Poly-B plumbing is already far overdue for replacement.
+The risks for catastrophic failures will continue rising each year.
+The sooner that you schedule an appointment for Poly-B replacement in Edmonton, the safer and more secure you'll be.

-Why Should You Get Poly-B Piping Replacement in Edmonton?
+Why Should You Get Poly-B Replacement In Edmonton?

 Big leaks obviously put you at risk for issues like flooding, but small leaks are just as dangerous.
-Even a tiny pinhole leak in your water lines will have serious consequences—especially if it goes undetected.
-Situations like that could lead to severe property damage and other issues that not only force you to get water damage reclamation service, but also threaten the safety of you and anybody else inside your home.
-With an early appointment for Poly-B piping replacement, Edmonton homeowners don't have to worry about any of those serious complications.
+Even a tiny pinhole leak in your water line will have serious consequences—especially if it goes undetected.
+Situations like that could lead to severe property damage and other issues that not only force you to get a water damage reclamation service but also threaten the safety of you and anybody else inside your home.
+With an early appointment for Poly-B replacement, Edmonton property owners don't have to worry about any of those serious complications.

 All that wasted water has to go somewhere.
 It will inevitably soak into your walls, floors, ceiling and other areas of your home, causing catastrophic water damage.
-In most cases, the cheaper alternative is scheduling an appointment with your licensed plumber in Edmonton for professional Poly-B piping replacement in Edmonton.
+In most cases, the cheaper alternative is scheduling an appointment with your licensed plumber in Edmonton for professional Poly-B piping replacement.

 Ultimately, it's not possible to provide an exact time estimate without first examining your home.
 There are many small factors that affect timespans, so it's best to make an appointment with a plumber and speak to them directly about your home's specific needs.

-What is the Cost of Poly-B Piping Replacement in Edmonton?
+What Is The Cost Of Poly-B Replacement In Edmonton?

-What Can You Substitute for Poly-B Piping Replacement in Edmonton?
+What Can You Substitute For Poly-B Replacement In Edmonton?

 There are two alternative materials that are much better for water supply lines in Edmonton: copper and PEX.
-Each option has certain drawbacks and benefits, your plumber may recommend one or the other depending on your particular home.
+As each option has certain drawbacks and benefits, your Edmonton plumber may recommend one over the other depending on your particular home.

 PEX (Cross-Linked Polyethylene)

 This material is a preference for many DIY experts and professional plumbers because of its flexibility and relative ease of installation.
-PEX is a flexible plastic pipe that is generally less costly, both in terms of installation costs and material costs.
+PEX is a flexible plastic pipe that is generally less costly than copper, both in terms of installation costs and material costs.
 However, it's not without its drawbacks.

-While PEX is cheaper, it also doesn't last as long as copper.
-PEX has an expected lifespan of 30 – 50 years, and that lifespan could be further reduced by hot household water that exceeds 82 degrees Celsius, as well as trace chemicals such as Chlorine, which are added to Edmonton's public water supply to kill bacteria.
+While PEX is cheaper, it also doesn't last as long as copper pipes.
+PEX has an expected lifespan of 30 to 50 years, and that lifespan could be further reduced by hot household water that exceeds 82 degrees Celsius, as well as trace chemicals such as chlorine, which are added to Edmonton's public water supply to kill bacteria.

-This is the more expensive option for Poly-B piping replacement in Edmonton.
-Copper is a more expensive material overall, and it also has a more complicated installation process.
+This is the more expensive option for Poly-B replacement in Edmonton.
+Copper is a more expensive material overall and has a more complicated installation process.
 That extra labour could end up increasing your overall costs for replacement.
 However, the benefit that copper offers over PEX is a longer lifespan.

-While PEX piping typically lasts 30 – 50 years, copper will generally last 50 – 70 years.
+While PEX piping typically lasts 30 to 50 years, copper will generally last 50 to 70 years.
 That longer lifespan means that you won't have to worry about needing replacement piping for much longer than you would with PEX.

 As it became more popular and began to age, plumbers started to notice that homes with polybutylene plumbing would experience more leaks than other homes.
 In many communities, those leaks were linked to the cheap plastic fittings that were commonly used for installation.

-Do You Need an Appointment for Edmonton Poly-B Piping Replacement?
+Do You Need An Appointment For Poly-B Replacement In Edmonton?

-Mr. Rooter Plumbing of Edmonton is here to provide the services you need.
+Mr. Rooter Plumbing of Edmonton is here to provide the plumbing services you need.
 Our experienced plumbers are ready to assist you with convenient appointments and guaranteed work.
 When hiring Mr. Rooter’s plumbing professionals for efficient Poly-B replacement, Edmonton homeowners will get peace of mind knowing that they’re in safe hands!

-Call (780) 429-3600 to schedule an appointment with our team.
-We provide a wide range of plumbing services for communities throughout Edmonton and nearby areas like Sherwood Park and St. Albert.
-If you need a professional plumber for Poly-B piping replacement in Edmonton, we're the team to call!
+Call to schedule an appointment with our team.
+We provide a wide range of plumbing services for communities throughout Edmonton and nearby areas like Riverbend, Sherwood Park and St. Albert.
+If you need a professional plumber for Poly-B replacement in Edmonton, we're the team to call!